-Figure 4.2 Strategic form of the game in figure 4.1 (left), and the $2 \times 2$ game (right) that results after eliminating the strictly dominated strategies TC and BC, with best response payoffs.
+Figure 4.2 Strategic form of the game in Figure 4.1 (left), and the 2×2 game (right) that results after eliminating the strictly dominated strategies TC and BC, with best response payoffs.

-The left table in figure 4.2 gives the strategic form of the game in figure 4.1.
+The left table in Figure 4.2 gives the strategic form of the game in Figure 4.1.
 As in the case of game trees with perfect information, a strategy of a player defines a move for each of the player's decision nodes.
 The difference, however, is that such a move is only specified once for all the decision nodes that belong to an information set, because by definition the choice of that move is the same no matter where the player is in the information set.
-In figure 4.1, this means that player II has only two moves, which are the two moves a and b at her only information set.
-Because player II has only one information set, so a strategy for player I is a pair of moves, one move for the first and one move for the second information set.
+In Figure 4.1, this means that player II has only two moves, which are the two moves a and b at her only information set.
+Because player II has only one information set, her strategies are the same as her moves.
+Player I has two information sets, so a strategy for player I is a pair of moves, one move for the first and one move for the second information set.
 These pairs of moves are TC, TD, BC, BD.

-The four strategies of player I correspond to the rows on the left in figure 4.2, whereas the columns are the strategies a and b of player II.
+The four strategies of player I correspond to the rows on the left in Figure 4.2, whereas the columns are the strategies a and b of player II.
 Each of the eight cells in that table gives the expected payoffs as they are calculated from the payoffs at the leaves and the chance probabilities.
 For example, the strategy pair (BC, a) gives expected payoff $1/2 \cdot 12 + 1/2 \cdot 0 = 6$ to player I and payoff $1/2 \cdot 4 + 1/2 \cdot 16 = 10$ to player II.
-These expectations come from the possible chance moves, both of which have probability 1/2 according to figure 4.1.
+These expectations come from the possible chance moves, both of which have probability 1/2 according to Figure 4.1.
 So when the chance move goes to the left, the strategy pair (BC, a) means the play of the game follows move B and then move a, reaching the leaf with payoffs 12,4 to players I, II.
 When the chance move goes to the right, the strategy pair (BC, a) means that move C leads immediately to the leaf with payoffs 0, 16.